 We are living through the most exciting period in the history of dinosaur paleontology.
 More than half of all known dinosaur species were discovered within the past 25 years, including nearly all of the remarkable feathered dinosaur specimens.
 One of the hottest areas for dinosaur discovery in North America is the Cedar Mountain Formation of eastern Utah, where new dinosaurs are being discovered and described at a phenomenal rate.
 These fossil beds span the last 25-30 million years of the Early Cretaceous, a time when North America was undergoing a period of climate change that resulted in localized extinction events and invasive dinosaur species.

 Our team returns to Utah every year to hunt for new dinosaurs.
-This year we began excavations at an unprecedented dinosaur burial ground in the Cedar Mountain Formation known as the Crystal Geyser Quarry (CGQ).
-The CGQ is a mass mortality site entombing a rare and remarkable dinosaur dubbed Falcarius utahensis.
+In 2012 we resumed excavations at an unprecedented dinosaur burial ground in the Cedar Mountain Formation known as the Crystal Geyser Quarry (CGQ).
+The CGQ is a mass mortality site entombing the rare feathered dinosaur dubbed Falcarius utahensis.
 One hundred and twenty-five million years ago an estimated 300 Falcarius individuals ranging in age from hatchlings to 4-meter long adults died and were buried here under mysterious conditions.
-This extraordinary phenomenon makes the CGQ the largest feathered dinosaur graveyard known anywhere in the world.
+This extraordinary phenomenon makes the CGQ one of the largest feathered dinosaur graveyard known anywhere in the world.

 99% of all the bones buried at the CGQ belong to Falcarius utahensis.
 Falcarius is the most primitive member of an extremely bizarre dinosaur group known as Therizinosauria—notable for having tiny beaks, potbellies, and enormous claws up to 5 feet in length!